lukeolson/paper-lloyd-data/README.md

   - `tqdm`: status bar
   - `matplotlib`, `shapely`, `pandas`, `seaborn`: plotting

 In addition, for the 3D examples, [firedrake](https://www.firedrakeproject.org) is used.
+A full list of versions is found in [firedrake-status.txt](firedrake-status.txt).

 ### Installation